-- 29.401 During the Special Abilities Phase (25) a player holding Provincial Empire may collect one Commodity card (opponent's choice) from each empire with whom he shares a land or coastal border, unless that player holds Provincial Empire or Public Works (29.413).
-The holder of Provincial Empire can only collect a maximum of five cards (total) in this way. - 29.402 Provincial Empire aggravates the effects of Barbarian Hordes (28.5222) and Tyranny (28.815). - 29.403 Provides 10 Civic Credits and 5 Religion Credits.
+29.401 During the Special Abilities Phase (25) a player holding Provincial Empire may collect one Commodity card with a face value of at least 2 (opponent's choice) from each empire with whom he shares a land or coastal border, unless that player holds Provincial Empire or Public Works (29.413).
+The holder of Provincial Empire can only collect a maximum of five cards per round in this way.

+29.402 Provincial Empire aggravates the effects of Barbarian Hordes (28.5221) and Tyranny (28.815).

+29.403 Provides 10 Civic Credits and 5 Religion Credits.